 These lines are parallel, which means they will never intersect.
-They will always be able to glance over and wave at the other, but they will never be able to shake hands or slow dance.
+They'll always be able to glance over and wave at the other, but they'll never be able to shake hands or slow dance.
 A pity, because they can tear it up on the dance floor.

-There is no solution to the system of linear equations.
+There's no solution to this system of linear equations.

-We graph the first equation using the slope and intercept, and the second equation using the intercepts, to find
+We graph the first equation using the slope and intercept, and the second equation using the intercepts:

 These lines appear to hit right at (-1, -1).
 Let's check and make sure they work.
 If they don't, we may need to have our negatives developed. #filmcamerajoke